tryggvigy/Vefforritun-Kennsla/README.md

 Using getmail.py
 ----------------

-- forward email to gmail.
+- Forward your emails to a gmail account.
-- Put target emails into starred folder.
+- Put target emails into the starred folder.
 - Make sure you have IMAP enabled in your gmail settings.
 - Also make sure you change the access for settings for less secure apps to enabled:
     - https://www.google.com/settings/security/lesssecureapps
+- Run getmail.py.

-Tools in this repo only tested on Ubuntu 14.04.
+_Tools in this repo only tested on Ubuntu 14.04._